SBNSoftware/sbncafmaker/README.md

-SBN Code
+SBN CAF Maker
 ========
-This package contains code for SBN-wide simulation and analysis.
-This includes:
+This package contains the CAFMaker module and related utilities

-* `fcl`: Production FHiCL configurations
-* `sbncafmaker`: Common LArSoft modules and other utilities
-* `env`: Scripts to set up joint SBND/MicroBooNE/ICARUS environments (to be automated in future versions)